2023 Best Psychology Schools in Michigan

 The average amount in student loans that psychology majors at Alma take out is $26,500.

-Northern Michigan University landed the #6 spot in the 2023 rankings for the best psychology programs.
-Located in the town of Marquette, Northern Michigan University is a public college with a medium-sized student population.
+With a ranking of #6, Northern Michigan University did quite well on this year’s best schools for psychology students.
+Located in the remote town of Marquette, Northern Michigan University is a public school with a moderately-sized student population.

 After completing their degree, psychology graduates from Northern Michigan University carry an average student debtload of $24,250.